Firanolfind/Schwarzschild/README.md

 # Schwarzschild

 Library to create read-only object.
+Useful for global configurations and static settings;

 ## Installation